grpc/grpc-swift/README.md

 ).wait()
 ```

+Normally the client would be in a different binary to the server, however, for
+this example we will include them together.

-Once the server has started we can create a client by first defining its
+Once the server has started we can create a client by defining the connection
-configuration, starting a connection, and then using that connection as a means
+configuration, starting the connection, and then using that connection as a
-to make gRPC calls via a generated client.
-Note that `Echo_EchoServiceClient` is
+means to make gRPC calls via a generated client.
+Note that
-the client we generated from `echo.proto`.
+`Echo_EchoServiceClient` is the client we generated from `echo.proto`.

 ```swift
 let configuration = ClientConnection.Configuration(